strohs/wordle-solver-java/README.md

 The final correctness pattern is `mwwwe`

 ### Example
-to run the solver you'll need to have installed Java 16 and maven.
+to run the solver you'll need to have installed Java 16 and Apache Maven.
 From the project's root directory run:

 > mvn clean compile exec:java